 With the quick and widely deployment of 5G network in the world, more and more applications are now moving to the remote cloud-based application, e.g., cloud office, cloud education and cloud gaming.
-Some new and amazing applications are created and hosted in the remote cloud, e.g., cloud AR/VR/MR. What's more a lot of traditional niche interactive applications are becoming widely used in daily business with the help of 5G and cloud, e.g., cloud video conference.
-Take AAA cloud gaming which needs a lot of CPU and GPU for example, the edge cloud (e.g., MEC in 5G) performs the media rendering and mixing and only provides the processed media stream to the client, and the slim client only need to decode and display the visual content with imperceptible delay introduced by 5G network.
-The player feels just like executing all tasks in the client as before.
-To provide acceptable QoE to the end users, the cloud application needs to know the network status, e.g., delay, bandwidth, jitter to dynamically balance the generated media traffic and the rendering/mixing in the cloud.
+Some new and amazing applications are created and hosted in the remote cloud, e.g., cloud AR/VR/MR. What's more a lot of traditional niche interactive applications are becoming widely used in daily business with the help of mobile network and cloud, e.g., cloud video conference.
+Especially, during the coronavirus pandemic in 2020, many peoples have to stay at home and work/study remotely, the usage of cloud applications, including cloud-based online courses, cloud-based conferencing, and cloud gaming, has surged significant.